tidy-finance/website/docs/22_trace_and_fisd.md

 source_gist("3a05b3ab281563b2e94858451c2eb3a4")
 ```

 The TRACE database is considerably large.
 Therefore, we only download subsets of data at once.
 Specifying too many CUSIPs over a long time horizon will result in very long download times and a potential failure due to the size of the request to WRDS.
 The size limit depends on many parameters, and we cannot give you a guideline here.
 If we were working with the complete TRACE data for all CUSIPs above, splitting the data into 100 parts takes roughly two hours using our setup.
-For the applications in this book, we only need data one year before and after December 2015, i.e., two years, and download the data in ten sets, which we defined below.
+For the applications in this book, we need data around the Paris Agreement in December 2015 and download the data in ten sets, which we defined below.

 ```r